davidecaria/ensimag-code/ensimag-class-physical-security/exams/mySol/CySec_2122_embedded_sol.md

 It's important to note that while these countermeasures can significantly increase the difficulty of successfully executing side-channel attacks, they often come with trade-offs in terms of increased cost, complexity, and reduced performance or efficiency of the attack.

 ## Q5 - AES can be vulnerable to fault attacks.
 Describe briefly how Differential Fault Analysis can allow recovering the secret key, and suggest a (few) countermeasure(s) that could be adopted.
-Which are the pros and against of the solution(s) you proposed?
+Which are the pros and cons against of the solution(s) you proposed?

 **Differential Fault Analysis (DFA) on AES:**